-I would like to start off by saying that while tropical locations are popular for girls’ trips, NYC is certainly a competitive choice as well.
-We had an absolute blast for my friend’s bachelorette weekend and now I’m dying to go back.
-We went for 3 days and managed to fit in a trip to The Empire State Building, Rockefeller Center, St. Patrick’s Cathedral, The Statue of Liberty, Ellis Island, and a Broadway show.
-Whew!
-Needless to say I spent this week catching up on sleep but I’d do it all over again.
+I would like to start off by saying that NYC is a competitive choice to travel for any occasion- weekend, bachelorette, holiday, anniversary, you name it!
+Last time I went for 3 days and managed to fit in a trip to The Empire State Building, Rockefeller Center, St. Patrick’s Cathedral, The Statue of Liberty, Ellis Island, and a Broadway show.
 I got a lot of messages about what we did and if I had any tips for those who are planning their own trips to the Big Apple.
-While I’ve only been twice I do have a few bits of knowledge that could be helpful so I wanted to share them with you.

 Look on Pinterest, Google, Instagram, and ask friends on Facebook.
 Remember that many restaurants require reservations.
+Download Resy and Open Table for reservations on the go.
 When you choose a place to visit, make sure to look up the hours of operation.
-Weekdays are usually less crowded than weekends but sometimes that’s not an option.
+Weekdays are usually less crowded than weekends but that’s not always an option for travel.
 NYC offers a CityPASS which includes a ticket to either 3 or 6 attractions for one low price.
 The CityPASS is definitely worth looking into for your next trip.
 They are offered in cities all over the U.S.

 You can get a cab, an Uber, a Lyft, use the Subway, or simply use your own two feet.
 We used Uber and Lyft for our trip and had no issues whatsoever.
 Remember that if you’re ordering a Lyft or Uber to and from the airport you’ll need a larger vehicle for luggage depending on the number of people.
 Walking is my favorite option because it’s free!